pegros/PEG_LIST/help/sfpegActionBarCmp.md

 _Note_: For some actions (e.g. for **Apex** types), it is possible to trigger a specific action upon processing error, leveraging the `error` property similarly to the `next` one.
 In such a case, no error toast is raised.
-This should be still considered a ***beta*** feature for very specific use cases (e.g. trigger a flow when an Apex validation logic fails vs update record status via LDS if OK).
+This should be still considered a **beta** feature for very specific use cases (e.g. trigger a flow when an Apex validation logic fails vs update record status via LDS if OK).

----

 ## Available Action Types